 We scaled up from a queen to a king and ended up without a headboard for awhile.
 Since I have made numerous headboard over the years, it was kind of like the shoemaker's kids without shoes.
 That is until we (my wife and I) saw a bed on Fixer Upper that incorporated Joanne Gaines' trademark shiplap paneling.
 I am not hesitate to knock of from someonelse's inspiration.
-We squeezed in this headboard while finishing up a portions of a larger project.
+We squeezed in this headboard while

 The headboard and footboard of our queen bed was purchased around 2006 during a close-ot sale from a local furniture store.
 I did some repair, made the side rails, and painted everything black.
 Dear friends purchased it for their guest room when we up-scaled to a king.